-- Friends of Trailside Museum and Ward Pound Ridge Reservation – Thanks for your support of the Museum and Park!
+- Friends of Trailside Museum and Ward Pound Ridge Reservation – Thank you for your support of the Museum and Park!

 - LVAC – Volunteers all of them.
 What a great group of community members.
 They will take care of you if you should need it.
 Hopefully you meet them after you have crossed the finish line and are having a bagel & coffee.

 - PRVFD – All volunteers as well.
-If you get into trouble on the course they will be there to help.
+If you get into trouble on the course they are ready to help.

-- Race volunteers – RED t-shirts – thanks to them we get to have a race!
+- Race volunteers – ATHLETIC TEAL t-shirts – thanks to them we get to have a race!

 —Ready, Set, Go! ……….
 And they’re off!